accurateproject/accurate/docs/installation.rst

 3.3.1.
 Database setup
 ~~~~~~~~~~~~~~~~~~~~~

-For its operation CGRateS uses **one or more** database types, depending on its nature, install and configuration being further necessary.
+For its operation AccuRate uses **one or more** database types, depending on its nature, install and configuration being further necessary.

 At present we support the following databases: